 Turn left at the stoplight on N. O'Kelly Avenue.

-Take the first left into the Visitors Parking Lot at Moseley Center.
-Belk Library is on your left.
+Take the first right into the Visitors Parking Lot at McMichael Science Center.
+Visitor spaces are on the left.
+Belk Library is across the street.

 Click on the link for Carol Grotnes Belk Library on the Campus Map to locate Belk Library.

 Circulation questions, call (336) 278-6600.

 A specific department or library staff member, see Library Staff.

 Send mail to:

 Carol Grotnes Belk Library